mogocon/charybdis-wireless-zmk-firmware/README.md

 ## Intro

-This repository offers pre-configured ZMK firmware designed for Wireless Charybdis keyboards, supporting both the ubiquitous QWERTY layout and the optimized Colemak DH layout.
+This repository offers pre-configured ZMK firmware designed for Wireless Charybdis 4x6 keyboards, supporting both the ubiquitous QWERTY layout and the optimized Colemak DH layout.
 You can choose from two configurations:

 - Bluetooth and USB
 - Dongle

 Additionally, this repository automatically generates SVG images of all layers in the keymap, and adds it to the README.
 It also provides high level instructions and resources on how to customize and build the firmware to meet your specific needs.

-Check out the [Charybdis Mini Wireless build guide](https://github.com/280Zo/charybdis-wireless-mini-3x6-build-guide?tab=readme-ov-file) if you haven't yet built your own Charybdis keyboard.
+Check out the [Charybdis Wireless build guide](https://github.com/280Zo/charybdis-wireless-mini-3x6-build-guide?tab=readme-ov-file) if you haven't yet built your own Charybdis keyboard.

 ## Usage